ofriK1708/deatlyligthen/README.md

 ### Hi there 👋
--I am a student pursuing a Bachelor's degree in Computer Science. 🧑🏻‍🎓 -I have an interest in video games and aspire to learn game development. 👾 🎮 -My objective is to enhance my knowledge and skills in the field of software development. 🧑🏻‍💻 -Apart from academics, I am also passionate about music and love playing the piano in my free time. 🎹 🎵 🎼
+I am a student pursuing a Bachelor's degree in Computer Science. 🧑🏻‍🎓 I have an interest in video games and aspire to learn game development. 👾 🎮 My objective is to enhance my knowledge and skills in the field of software development. 🧑🏻‍💻 Apart from academics, I am also passionate about music and love playing the piano in my free time. 🎹 🎵 🎼

 <!--
 **deatlyligthen/deatlyligthen** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.